jeanbaptistemora/fluidattacks-universe2/airs/front/content/blog/nist-supply-chain-risk/index.md

-our advice at `Fluid Attacks` is to search for vulnerabilities in your software third-party components and your own code throughout the entire software development life cycle.
+our advice at `Fluid Attacks` is to search for vulnerabilities in your software third-party components and your own code throughout the entire software development lifecycle.
 Our automated and manual [Software Composition Analysis](../../categories/sca/) helps you identify issues that you can fix to prevent falling victim to supply chain attacks.